stracquadaniolab/mooda/README.md

                                     mooda.assembly.Gibson:
                                                             junction_size : 40

-an example of a mooda configuration file: gc_codonusage_blockvariance_blocknumber.yaml is already available in tests/mooda_test.zip.
+an example of a MOODA configuration file: gc_codonusage_blockvariance_blocknumber.yaml is already available in tests/mooda_test.zip.
 3. Run mooda according to your parameters.

 ### Example